-To apply for an immigrant visa, you must meet the following requirements:
+To apply for a visa, you must meet the following requirements:

 The U.S. consulate will require the following documentation during your immigrant visa interview:

-The overall processing time for an immigrant visa can range from 12 to 18 months, depending on the type of petition, your priority date, and the consulate’s workload.
+The overall processing time for a visa can range from 12 to 18 months, depending on the type of petition, your priority date, and the consulate’s workload.

 Missing interviews, incorrect documentation, or inadmissibility issues can lead to long delays, which is why working with knowledgeable immigration lawyers can make a big difference.